South Haven area woman charged in shooting incident

-Jipp indicated the shooting victim was still alive and in the hospital as of Monday, but declined to give their name.
+Jipp indicated the shooting victim was still alive and in the hospital, but declined to give his name.

 Police were dispatched at 1:30 a.m.
 Sunday, April 23, to a report of a gunshot victim being transported to Bronson Hospital via a personal car, according to a report issued Sunday by the South Haven Police Department.
 The victim, a 60-year-old South Haven man, had been shot in the head.